 Finder makes money from featured partners, but editorial opinions are our own.
 Advertiser disclosure

-Learn the requirements and how-tos when opening a new bank account online.
+Learn what you need and how to open a new bank account online.

 Whether you’re looking to open your first account or upgrade to one with better perks, opening a new bank account online is pretty straightforward.
 Most online applications only take around five to 10 minutes to complete.